TAILOR-UoB/new_ways_of_publishing/booksource/introduction/formatting-tools.md

 (sec:revealjs)=
 ## Reveal.js

-[Reveal.js](https://revealjs.com/) is an open source framework for HTML presentations.
+[Reveal.js](https://revealjs.com/) is an open-source framework for HTML presentations.
 It supports features like animations, export to PDF, an intuitive navigation of the slides, speaker notes, Markdown support, LaTeX support, laser-like pointer, and drawing tools.
 The presentations can be edited